FinnKrass/MX-Break-In-Machine/Documentation/Making-Your-Own.md

 *NOTE:* Limit switch == SPDT switch

 A good starting point is soldering the cable harnesses to the limit switch and motor.
 The orientation of the cable doesn't matter for either part, but the limit switch can be confusing since it has 3 pins.
-If your limit switch has the pin names debossed on it's case, e.g. "NC, NO, C" then the two pins we need are "NO" and "C".
+If your limit switch has the pin names de-bossed on it's case, e.g. "NC, NO, C" then the two pins we need are "NO" and "C".
 If it doesn't have the pin names on the casing, then position the switch on the machine housing as it should be when the unit is fully assembled (or see [here](https://github.com/FinnKrass/MX-Break-In-Machine/blob/main/Images/A_Limit-Switch.jpeg)).
 The bottom two pins are the ones we're interested in.

 You can attach the limit switch to the machine housing now.
 It attaches using 2 M2x10 screws as shown in the drawing above.